Hillary Clinton 2008 presidential campaign: Methods and goals

 Terry McAuliffe was Clinton's campaign chair.

 HillRaisers

 "Bundlers" that collected more than $100,000 for her campaign became known as "HillRaisers"; (a play on the expression hellraiser) and were asked to raise as much as $1 million each.
 Elton John raised $2.5 million in a benefit concert for Clinton at Radio City Music Hall, on April 9.

 By August 2007, there were 233 HillRaisers.
 They included Vernon E. Jordan, Jr., Steven Rattner, New Jersey Governor Jon Corzine, U.S. Senator Dianne Feinstein, John Grisham, Magic Johnson, Ronald Perelman, Pennsylvania Governor Ed Rendell, Steven Spielberg and many others.

 In late August 2007, HillRaiser Norman Hsu came into considerable negative publicity when it was revealed that he was a 15-year-long fugitive on investment fraud charges and had also possibly engaged in violations of campaign finance law as a "bundler".

+In 2015, Alex Heckler was listed as one of Hillary Clinton's most important "bundlers."
+In 2016, Heckler hosted a fundraising event for Clinton at his Miami beach home.

 Results

 On April 1, 2007, Clinton announced she had raised $26 million during the preceding three months, along with an additional transfer of $10 million from her Senate campaign account to her presidential account.
 This dwarfed the previous record for the comparable quarter, which was $9 million by Al Gore in 1999.

 For the second quarter of 2007, Clinton raised about $27 million, less than Obama's newly set records for the quarter of $32.5 million in donations from 258,000 contributors but more than all other candidates.
 According to OpenSecrets, during the first six months of the year, about 70% of her funds came from donors giving the maximum $2,300; this compared to 44% for Obama and 42% for Edwards.

 For the third quarter of 2007, which typically sees lower numbers than the rest of the year, Clinton led all candidates with $27 million raised and with 100,000 new contributors.
 This beat Obama's $20 million and allowed Clinton to apportion some of the amount for an expected general election race rather than the primary season.